-We take a fully refundable holding deposit of £400 per vehicle upon order.This is to secure the vehicle and will be returned to you upon delivery (minus any fees where applicable).
+We take a fully refundable Vehicle Reservation Fee of £400 per vehicle upon order.This is to secure the vehicle and will be returned to you upon delivery (minus any fees where applicable).
 This is also fully refundable even if you decide to cancel your order before delivery.

 - Why would I use Contract Hire for my van rather than Contract Purchase or Finance Lease?

 Contract Hire is ideal for those customers who want all of the benefits of driving a new van without having to worry about disposing it at the end of the contract.
 There is also no risk of negative equity.

 As Contract Hire vehicles will not show on your balance sheet, this funding method is suitable if you are concerned about cash flow.

 It is particularly suitable for those customers that want to enjoy fixed cost motoring, as a maintenance package can be included, which will cover routine maintenance, tyres and servicing.

 Furthermore, you can enjoy a low deposit (with a Contract Purchase you'll have to pay all of the VAT up front) of a minimum of 10% with no large final payment.